External Ids for CCNB3 Gene

 GeneCards Summary for CCNB3 Gene

 CCNB3 (Cyclin B3) is a Protein Coding gene.
-Among its related pathways are GPCR Pathway and GPCR Pathway.
+Diseases associated with CCNB3 include peripheral primitive neuroectodermal tumor.
+Among its related pathways are GPCR Pathway and Oocyte meiosis.
 GO annotations related to this gene include protein kinase binding.
 An important paralog of this gene is CCND2.

 UniProtKB/Swiss-Prot for CCNB3 Gene

 Cyclins are positive regulatory subunits of the cyclin-dependent kinases (CDKs), and thereby play an essential role in the control of the cell cycle, notably via their destruction during cell division.
 Its tissue specificity suggest that it may be required during early meiotic prophase I.